SHAKOTN/orion_bot/README.md

 - REDIS_URL: Redis URL if you set ENV to *production*
 - CELERY_ENABLED: Set value to 1 if you want to use celery and also-
 - AMQP_URL: for celery too
+- IGN_API_KEY: if you want to use IGN news plugin

 If you want to run it locally - just clone repo, specify ENV variables and make:
 ```bash